You are here: American University Centers Latin American and Latino Studies Partners & Funders

 Christopher Reynolds Foundation

-The Christopher Reynolds Foundation has provided ongoing support for the Center's Cuba Initiative, which focuses on U.S.-Cuba bilateral relations, economic reform, social welfare, and issues in health, agriculture, and the environment.
+From 2011-2016, Christopher Reynolds Foundation provided iterative support for the Center's Cuba Initiative, which focuses on U.S.-Cuba bilateral relations, economic reform, social welfare, and issues in health, agriculture, and the environment.
 The Foundation has also generously provided funds to the Center's Central American Refugee Policy & Assistance Project (CARPA).

 DC Planning Office

-As a part of the Center's DC-Metro Latino Research Initiative, CLALS has received funding from the District of Columbia Office of Planning to host a workshop on neighborhood demographic change in DC, as it affects Latino and African American communities.
+As a part of the Center's DC-Metro Latino Research Initiative, CLALS received funding from the District of Columbia Office of Planning to host a workshop on neighborhood demographic change in DC as it affects Latino and African American communities.

 Department of State